VisionLab-IIT/research_project_example/README.md

 ```bash
 python3 main_training.py --data_path ./data
 ```
-specifing the location of the training data with the `--data_path` argument.
+specifying the location of the training data with the `--data_path` argument.
 > [!TIP]
 > You can use a subset of the training data with the `--train_set_ratio` argument.